Why Analyze Business Data? A Data Analyst’s Revelation

 The outcome of data analysis must be clear and easy to understand for all stakeholders.
+It can be an important part of stakeholder management.
 Let’s say you’ve analyzed a certain issue and came up with a certain insight.
 It looks clear to you as a data analyst, but will it be clear to the person that will use it?
 You should unfold all the conclusions you’ve found during your analysis.
 If a product owner/manager, marketing expert, or another stakeholder was not considered into your concept, the job is not yet accomplished.

 Desire to learn and develop

 Data analysts do not sit on the sidelines.
 They constantly learn new tools, techniques and approaches.
 It’s quite important to grow as a professional.
 So, data analysts must be teachable; i.e., open and eager for new knowledge.

 You can find plenty of academic programs on data analytics in universities around the globe.
 You can go into an academic career as well.
 The healthcare industry is currently the most in-demand field for analytics.
 One of the best examples is IBM Watson Health.
 Data analytics, combined with machine learning models, help accelerate discoveries and amplify human knowledge.

 Online options for self-education are also widely available.
 Moreover, I rank them higher than academic programs.
 Why?
 Because they’re agile and provide up-to-date knowledge on how to analyze business data.
 As a rule, online courses are introduced by hands-on experts who share real-life experiences.
 Besides, online courses let you combine education with your other main activity, be it a full-time job, travelling, or anything else.